-For the three months ended March 31, 2004, approximately 19% of our revenues were generated through two distribution agreements with Amersham Biosciences.
+For the three and six months ended June 30, 2004, approximately 16% and 18%, respectively, of our revenues were generated through two distribution agreements with GE.
 The first distribution agreement was renegotiated in August 2001.
-Under this agreement, Amersham Biosciences acts as the primary marketing and distribution channel for the products of our Biochrom subsidiary and, as a result, we are restricted from allowing another person or entity to distribute, market and sell the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary to any person or entity other than Amersham Biosciences or its authorized sub-distributors.
-We have little or no control over Amersham Biosciences' marketing and sales activities or the use of its resources.
-Amersham Biosciences may fail to purchase sufficient quantities of products from us or perform appropriate marketing and sales activities.
-The failure by Amersham Biosciences to perform these activities could materially adversely affect our business and growth prospects during the term of this agreement.
-In addition, our inability to generate sufficient revenue.
-Our agreement with Amersham Bioscien
+Under this agreement, GE acts as the primary marketing and distribution channel for the majority of the products of our Biochrom subsidiary and, as a result, we are restricted from allowing another person or entity to distribute, market and sell the majority of the products of our Biochrom subsidiary into the life sciences market.
+We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary to any person or entity other than GE or its authorized sub-distributors.
+We have little or no control over GE's marketing and sales activities or the use of its resources.
+GE may fail to purchase sufficient quantities of products from us or perform appropriate marketing and sales activities.
+The failure by GE to perform these activities could materially adversely affect our business and growth prospects during the term of this agreement.
+In addition, our inability to maintain our arrangement with GE for product distribution could materially impede the growth of our business and our ability to generate sufficient revenue.
+Our agreement with GE may be terminated with 30 days notice under certain circumstances.
+This agreement has an initial term of three years, commencing August 1, 2001, after which it will automatically renew for an additional two years, unless terminated earlier by either party.
+In addition, the agreement may be terminated in accordance with its terms by either party upon 18 months prior written notice.

-The second distribution agreement, between Hoefer, Inc., our subsidiary, and Amersham Biosciences was entered into in November 2003 in connection with our acquisition of certain assets of Amersham Biosciences, including the Hoefer name.
-The agreement provides that Hoefer will be the exclusive supplier of 1-D gel electrophoresis products to Amersham Biosciences.
-Hoefer also has the right to develop, manufacture and market 2-D gel electrophoresis products, which would be offered to Amersham Biosciences for sale under the Amersham Biosciences brand name.
-Hoefer has the right to sell any of its products, under the Hoefer brand name or any other non-Amersham Biosciences brand name, through other distribution channels, both direct and indirect.
+name, through other distribution channels, both direct and indirect.
 The initial term of the agreement is five years with an automatic five year renewal period.
-Amersham Biosciences may terminate the agreement during the renewal period if they decide to cease all activities in 1-D gel electrophoresis or if Hoefer fails to deliver new 1-D gel electrophoresis products.
+GE may terminate the agreement during the renewal period if they decide to cease all activities in 1-D gel electrophoresis or if Hoefer fails to deliver new 1-D gel electrophoresis products.